 "Incredibly destructive,” I muttered yesterday evening as my husband, Bill, and I were eating dinner on our screen porch, watching these two terrorists drag the cover to our outdoor grill across the patio.
 Because they are hound dogs, nothing is off limits.
 Their little noses find the smallest scent and their first reaction is to either chew it or dig for it.
 A crumb or a caterpillar, a two-day old footprint from a passing varmint, or a newly plopped horse turd sends them into olfactory ecstasy.
 I’ve tried to imagine being able to smell everything a hound dog can smell…what a new world that would be.

 I look forward to the puppies every summer.
-They make me smile, and what better way to spend a day?To read more, log in above or click here to subscribe.
+They make me smile, and what better way to spend a day?To read more, a subscription is required.
+Log in or click here to subscribe.